 I was lucky enough to see the lights in Yellowknife last year.
 The northern light explosion was so great that felt almost unreal.
 If you are planning to view the lights in Europe, check out Chasing the Magic Lights in Lapland for more details about my trip to Finland and a northern light photo-taking guide.
 When you arrive at Yellowknife, get ready for the intense cold that yields pleasing light viewing as a reward.

 Could you tell me a little bit about Yellowknife?

 Yellowknife is the capital city of Canada’s Northwest Territories.
 Lies on the north shore of Great Slave Lake, less than 20,000 people call Yellowknife home currently.
-Mining was the major industry in the city; and today, it’s a famous destination of northern lights viewing in falls and winter, making Tourism the latest renewable industry in the region to substantiate the city’s development.
+Mining was the major industry in the city; and today, it’s a famous destination for northern lights viewing in falls and winter, making Tourism the latest renewable industry in the region to substantiate the city’s development.

 Yellowknife is not located within the arctic circle (yet), it has a continental subarctic climate that can go quite extreme from an average of -30°C in January, to an average of 20°C (and yes, it could get 30°C) in July.

 How to get to Yellowknife?

 Yellowknife airport is a 10 to 15-minute drive from the city center and operates regular domestic flights to all major cities in West Canada like Calgary, Edmonton, and Vancouver, connecting people to other towns in the Northwest Territories.
 So, I would say the above three cities are the easiest stopover for you to go to Yellowknife by flight.